krystaltkh/dsa4262-proj-pairofjeans/README.md

 screen -S parser
 python3 parser_script.py
 ```
 The script will then prompt you for the JSON dataset file path as well as the output file path to save the parsed data to.
-Enter the file paths accordingly.
+Enter the file paths accordingly and the parsing will begin.

 ### Data pre-processing